-Over the years I have had many Gloucester County clients who died without using their long term care insurance benefits.
+Over the years I have had many Burlington County clients who died without using their long term care insurance benefits.
 But there have also been clients who fell ill and, without strong policies in place, would have been forced to leave their homes.
 In those cases, the insurance paid for in-house care far beyond what their own investments would have provided.
 The group that seems to benefit the most from long term care insurance benefits are clients who develop Alzheimer’s.
 Their benefits have provided for placement in memory care facilities, far beyond the reach of most household savings.

 I suggest that you consult with your financial advisor about the various policies available and your ability to self-insure should you fall ill.
 Assess how important it is to you to stay in your house should you ever become unable to easily walk or care for yourself.
 For some people, this is of paramount importance.
 Other people choose to plan ahead for a move to an assisted living facility.